 Thwap!
 Thwap!
 Thwap!

 (Above you, the sound of a helicopter’s rotor grows steadily louder … till it’s right above you.
 A rope drops down, and you grab on as the chopper pulls you out of the sea, and — oof! — dumps you back on the cliff next to me, dripping wet.)

 Anyway, if you’re starting to get the feeling that you want to learn from me … I have good news and bad news:

-The good news is I have a coaching program called Inbox Detonator.
+The good news is a while back, I launched a coaching program called Inbox Detonator.